 Many businesses rely on basic accounting software which are designed to cater to an annual or quarterly financial planning software.

-But as we’ve just covered, you’ll need a more robust solution that’ll enable you to make quick business decisions informed by changing variables, as a result of the uncertainty caused by the COVID-19 pandemic.
+But as we’ve just covered, you’ll need a more robust solution that’ll enable you to make quick business decisions informed by changing variables, as a result of the economic uncertainty caused by the possibility of a recession on the horizon.

 A modern ERP software is an ideal solution for enabling an agile approach to financial planning in your organisation, as it leverages automation to provide real-time visibility into your financial data through metrics and reports.